AMC Gremlin: Gremlin Voyager

-In 1972 AMC developed a prototype "Gremlin Voyager" with a slide out rear panel called "Grem-Bin".
-The car was a production Gremlin with a proposed "shelf" design to make cargo loading easier.
+In 1972, AMC developed a prototype "Gremlin Voyager" with a slide out rear panel called "Grem-Bin".
+The car was a production Gremlin with a proposed "shelf" design to make cargo loading easier since the standard rear hatch glass swung upward, but the car did not have tailgate panel that opened downward.
+The show car featured a modified grille and was finished in a dark brown metallic color with basket-weave trim on the bodysides and rear panel.
+The idea was mostly to gain attention at car shows and the car has survived.